derhass/glx_hook/README.md

 application using GLX_EXT_swap_control or GLX_SGI_swap_control extensions.

-This tool works by intercepting calls to those functions and exchanging the value (or silently ignoring this call altoghether, so that you driver settings become effective).
-To do so, it is using the (in)famous LD_PRELOAD approch.
+This tool works by intercepting calls to those functions and exchanging the value (or silently ignoring the calls altoghether, so that you driver settings become effective).
+To do so, it is using the (in)famous LD_PRELOAD approach.

 ### USAGE: